Shengz94/Trak-Importer/README.md

 # Trak Importer
 [Web-app link](https://shengz94.github.io/Trakt-Importer/)

-## NOTE
-Looks like Trakt API doesn't accept the domain of github.io and all the requests made by the domain of github.io returns a CORS error.

-One solution is to install the chrome extension [Moesif Origin & CORS Changer](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc) (You can activate the extension after authorizing this web app).

 ## Description
 This app imports a list of titles to the history of your Trakt account.